 Sea surface temperature

-Ocean temperatures affect species distributions and other aspects of population dynamics, and have impacts on habitats such as coral reefs.
+Ocean temperatures affect species distributions and other aspects of population dynamics and have impacts on habitats such as coral reefs.
 Monthly mean, minimum, and maximum sea surface temperatures were calculated based on the 1/4 Degree Daily Optimum Interpolation Sea Surface Temperature (OISST) Analysis (Reynolds et al. 2007).
 Mean temperatures in the U.S. Caribbean region have been increasing at an average rate of 0.25 degrees Celsius per decade.
-In the last five years, minimum temperatures have been well above average, while there has been no long-term or recent trend in maximum temperatures experienced (Figure 2.1).
+In the last several years, monthly mean, monthly minimum, and monthly maximum temperatures have all been well above the historical average, and in the last five years the temperature trend has been a significant increase (Figure 3.1).

 Coral bleaching stress